NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/hazard_characterization.rst

 layer winds of a moving hurricane developed by Snaiki and Wu ([Snaiki17a_], [Snaiki17b_]).
 To account for the exposure in each New Jersey county, an effective roughness length (weighted average) of the upwind terrain is used based on the Land Use/Land Cover data reported by the state’s Bureau of GIS.
-In order to generate a wind field, this model requires the following inputs: .
+In order to generate a wind field, this model requires the time-evolving hurricane track, characterized by the position (latitude, longitude), the central pressure, the radius of maximum winds, and the forward speed.
 While the model is fully height-resolving and time-evolving, for a given input hurricane scenario, the wind hazard is characterized by the maximum 10-minute mean wind speed observed during the entire hurricane track.
 This is reported at the reference height of 10 m over a uniform grid (0.85-mile spacing, 1.37 km)